St. Louis Jazz Jam

-West End Junction is a folk rock duo from St. Louis, MO, comprised of Cara Ristau (vocals, keyboard) and Dan Ristau (guitar).
+West End Junction is a folk rock band from St. Louis, MO, comprised of Cara Ristau (vocals, keyboard) and Dan Ristau (guitar).
 The pair met in 2014 in a south St. Louis apartment jam session through mutual friends.
 Unable to stay away from the music that brought them together, they created the name West End Junction in 2019.
 Their music, heavily influenced by folk, Americana, and indie country, has been described as "haunting" by Gesso Magazine and "ethereal" by Grateful Web.
 Lyricist Cara Ristau's words often reflect themes around social justice and spiritualism with a particular focus on climate change.

 Music 12pm - 2pm